A Christ-Centered Formation Journey

 Torah’s dietary rhythms promote discipline, gratitude, and community.
 Feasts cultivate joy, generosity, and remembrance.
 Daniel’s disciplined eating exemplifies holiness expressed through appetite (Dan.
 1:12–15).

-- Daily balanced meals (Nutrition)
+- Daily balanced meals (Nutrition).

-- Gut health (Probiotics)
+- Gut health (Probiotics).

 - Protein Breakfast.

-- Weekly plant-based day (Daniel Fast)
+- Weekly plant-based day (Daniel Fast).

-- Seasonal 3 days and longer fasting.
+- Seasonal 3-day and longer fasting.

-- Festive communal koinonia meals.
+- Festive communal "koinonia" meals.

-Neurobiological effect
+Neurobiological Effect

 Stable blood glucose supports serotonin synthesis; omega-3 and B-vitamins enhance mood; fasting resets dopamine receptors and immune autophagy.

-Jesus’ pattern
+Jesus’ Pattern

 4. Rest Formation: Sleep, Sabbath, and Renewal